oroinc/documentation/user/back-office/system/integrations/shipping-integration/fedex.rst

 Click the |IcTranslations| **Translations** icon to provide spelling for different languages.
 Click the |IcTranslationsC| **Default Language** icon to return to the single-language view.

-5. Set the **Test Mode** check box into the necessary state.
+5. Set the **Test Mode** checkbox into the necessary state.
 Enable it if you are using the test FedEx access key and disable for the production access.

    .. note:: For security reasons, it is critically important to use the mode that matches your environment and the FedEx access key type.